AdobeDocs/campaign-classic.en/help/platform/using/privacy-request-management.md

 ### List of tables {#list-of-tables}

-When performing a Delete or Access Privacy request, Adobe Campaign searches all the Data Subject's data based on the Reconciliation value in all the tables that have a link to the recipient table (own type).
+When performing a Delete or Access Privacy request, Adobe Campaign searches all the Data Subject's data based on the **[!UICONTROL Reconciliation value]** in all the tables that have a link to the recipient table (own type).

 Here is the list of out-of-the-box tables that are taken into account when performing Privacy requests: